RELATES TO: KRS 13B, 45.237, 205.231, 7 C.F.R. 273.15

 2. Prepare for a hearing.

 Section 5.
-Hearing Notification.
-(1) The Division of Administrative Hearings, Families and Children Administrative Hearings Branch shall acknowledge a hearing request.
+Notice of Hearing.
+(1) The Division of Administrative Hearings, Families and Children Administrative Hearings Branch shall acknowledge a hearing request by issuing a notice of hearing.

 (2) The notice of the hearing shall: